 - Identify & rank two city preferences and recruit with employers in your #1 location preference.

-- Most of our accounting employers are located with Alabama/Georgia.
+- Most of our accounting employers are located within Alabama/Georgia.

-- If your location preference is outside of Alabama/Georgia, you must have a concrete reason for wanting to go there (family is a great one!), and be sure you have previously visited that city.
+- If your location preference is outside of Alabama/Georgia, you need a concrete reason for wanting to go there (family is a great one!), and be sure you have previously visited that city.

-- Avoid saying, "Anywhere in the Southeast," as firms want to see that you have a desire to work in their location specifically.
+- Avoid saying, "Anywhere in the Southeast," as employers want to see that you have a desire to work in their location specifically.

 Know Your Service Area Preferences: